mruhul/BoltSuite/Bolt.RequestBus/README.md

     // sc is an instance of IServiceCollection sc.AddRequestBus();

-Thats it the lib is ready to use in your application.
+That's it the lib is ready to use in your application.

 ## Example of using SendAsync method of RequestBus